Best 5 Full Body Exercises for Beginners: Get Started Today!

 - Form Cue: Keep your body in a straight line from head to heels (or knees).

-- Progression: Elevate your feet for an extra challenge.
+- Progression: Elevate your feet on a step for a harder version.

 3. Plank